TomatenKuchenDEV/docs/docs/botsetup.md

 Every setting has a direct link to its documentation.
 If you still need help, please ask on our support server!

-### You have to enter an "ID"? {#id}

-To copy an ID right click the message, user, emoji, channel, role, or server.

-If there's no option to copy the ID, make sure you have the developer mode enabled.
-To do that, follow [the tutorial by Discord](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).

-If there's a respective bot command, you can also use it to get the ID, e.g. `message id`, `user`, `emoji info`, `channel info`, `role info`, and `server`.

 ## Command syntax {#syntax}

 Commands are always displayed as `command-name <Required argument> Required|argument|with|options [<Optional argument>] <...Argument which allows spaces>`.